User Verification validates the identity of each user accessing your application.

 The request returns a verification of the nonce.
 For example:

-Once you've used ovr_User_GetUserProof() and the S2S API to verify the Oculus ID being sent from the client is valid, you can then use that information to retrieve a verified Org Scoped ID.
+ovr_User_GetUserProof() and the S2S API to verify the Oculus ID from the client is valid, you can then send a GET request specifying the User ID to retreive an Org Scoped ID.

 The request returns a verified Org Scoped ID: